 - Breathing stops

-- Choking on vomit (which could kill them if they’re unconscious)
+- Choking on vomit (which could kill if the person is

 - BAC could continue to rise